kuang2010/xbotPlayer/README.md

 # Xbot Player

 XbotPlayer is an Android application which can control the movement of  [Xbot Robot](http://robots.ros.org/xbot/) .

-There are two kinds of control mode :

-* Key Panel Mode
-* Rocker Mode

 ScreeenShot: